Skip to main content

 Flood insurance add-ons to your home insurance policy

-Many insurance companies offer add-ons, or flood insurance endorsements, which homeowners can purchase at an additional cost.
-These add-ons complement your existing insurance policy and provide added peace of mind so that if a flood occurs, you will be protected.
+When it comes to flooding specifically, however, know that this typically isn’t covered automatically.
+Instead, insurers offer add-ons for an extra cost, also known as flood insurance endorsements.
+These can complement your existing insurance policy and provide added peace of mind so that if a flood occurs, you will be protected financially.

 Here are the most common home insurance policy flood-prevention add-ons:

-Aside from checking off all the items on your spring cleaning list, you'll also want to check the coverages on your home insurance policy.
+It’s also a good idea to check the coverage on your home insurance policy in preparation for the spring season.
 Ask yourself the following questions to make sure you won't be left underinsured in a worst-case scenario.

 Have you completed any renovations or repairs?
 Renovating can increase your home's replacement value, causing you to become underinsured if you don't update the coverage limit on your policy.
+You may also need specialized coverages during the process, such as builder’s risk insurance.
 On the other hand, some upgrades (such as a new roof replacement) can help lower your risk of making a claim, and in turn, also lower your home insurance rate.
 So in any case, make sure you inform your provider of any changes made to the property.

 Has your home rebuild value changed due to inflation?
 Inflation isn't just limited to your grocery and gas bills.
 The materials needed to rebuild your home may have also seen a recent price increase, causing your home rebuild value to rise higher than what's listed on your policy.
 And while some policies have guaranteed replacement cost coverage, be sure to reach out to your provider if you're unsure.